CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 To download the zip **tss_tools.zip**. (just click on the .zip file and then on **[Download]**)

-If you need a package including the TTT/TTD/iDNA time travel tracing for a specific support case, please ask your Support Engineer for custom zip **tss_tools_ttt.zip**.
+If you need a package including the TTT/TTD/iDNA time travel tracing for a specific support case, please ask your Support Engineer for custom zip **tss_tools_ttt.zip** (redistribution of TTT is not allowed).

 ### 1. Quick Overview of Troubleshooting script tss.cmd
 Purpose: Multi-purpose Troubleshooting tool to simplify just-in-time rapid data collection for standard and sporadic issues in in complex environments - or is to be considered as a convenient method for submitting and following quick&easy action plans.